Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Yet, they were both in for a surprise when she opened her eyes.

 The girl deliriously looked around her as if she was searching for something or someone.
+The foreign tongue that she spoke gave them little hope that they could calm her down with words.
 A darkened expression of fear was plastered on her face as her eyes danced around the enclosed space before resting upon the two men.

-Prince Oswald felt a bloodthirsty glare coming from her, prompting him to draw his sword.
-Yet, unarmed as she was, it had failed to intimidate her.
+Prince Oswald felt a bloodthirsty glare coming from her, eyes of rage like she expected them to attack her.
+It didn’t help that he instinctively drew his sword to instill fear upon her.
+Yet, unarmed as she was, it had failed to truly intimidate her.
 It was as if a madness had infected her as she charged forward.

 Thinking that a mere girl would do no harm, Oswald steeled his guard and swung his metal-greaved arm to stop her.
 As soon as her fist collided with it, the prince suddenly regretted his decision.